Army ROTC with Purdue University

 Cadet Internship Track

 The Cadet Internship track provides Cadets a myriad of opportunities to seek additional training in specialized areas such as: scientific application, engineering, nursing, medicine, intelligence, and cultural awareness.
 The internship types, locations and allocations change from year to year.
 There are typically 15 internships excluding CTLT and DCLT which range in length from two to four weeks.
 Priority is typically given to MSL III Cadets.
 Each internship has uniquely different requirements.
-Some are paid and some are not.
+Some internships are paid and some are not.